marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-enum-support-code-first-ef5-onwards.md

 ## Summary

-In this walkthrough we looked at how to use enum types with Entity Framework Code First.
+In this walkthrough we looked at how to use enum types with Entity Framework Code First.?